UW-PREFIRE/PREFIRE_L1/README.md

 # Running the test script(s)

-## Obtain and unpack ancillary and test data
+## Obtain and unpack any ancillary data

 ### Spectral Response Functions (SRFs)